 Turkey

-Perhaps the most recognizable bowling term, Turkey refers to three consecutive strikes in a game, this is a good goal for recreational players.
+Perhaps one of the most recognizable bowling terms, Turkey, refers to three consecutive strikes in a game.
+This is a good goal for recreational players.

 Final Thoughts

-There are many terms in bowling that often have very little to do with what they are describing.
-Much bowling lingo is usually based on geographical areas such as ‘Brooklyn’ and how that changes depending on where you are, as well as the descriptions of splits.
+Many bowling terms often have very little to do with what they are describing.
+Much bowling lingo is usually based on geographical areas such as ‘Brooklyn’; how that change depends on where you are and the descriptions of splits.

-Descriptions of different splits are potentially where bowling lingo changes the most, and is often affected the most by geography.
+Descriptions of different splits are potentially where bowling lingo changes the most and is often affected by geography.

 Many bowlers describe the setup of the pins after the first throw based on geographical landmarks they recognize from their home state.